Over the next 20 years, approximately half of the world's air-traffic growth will be connected to or within the Asia Pacific region.

 You learn the latest techniques in aircraft repair and maintenance at the UFV Aerospace Centre, located at the Abbotsford Airport.
 In this ideal setting, you have ample opportunities to get hands-on, applied experience under the supervision of knowledgeable instructors and to make industry contacts.

-Once you complete our Transport Canada-approved training, you are qualified to start your career as an aircraft structures apprentice and go on to earn your Aircraft Maintenance Engineer “S” licence.
+Once you complete our Transport Canada-approved training, you are qualified to start your career as an aircraft structures apprentice and go on to earn your Aircraft Maintenance Engineer S license (AME S license).

-The aerospace industry in the Lower Mainland is poised to take advantage of two trends that will affect employment prospects for aircraft structures technicians.
+The aerospace industry in British Columbia is poised to take advantage of two trends that will affect employment prospects for aircraft structures technicians.

 First, aircraft fleets are aging worldwide.
 These older aircrafts require ongoing maintenance, upgrades, and retrofits in order to keep up with safety regulations.
 Secondly, the BC Ministry of Transport and Infrastructure is developing incentives to make it more attractive for foreign carriers to travel through and operate out of B.C., with the goal of generating a 40 per cent increase in passenger traffic and a 70 per cent increase in cargo tonnage through Vancouver by 2020.